-Students are responsible for registering in courses each semester/session in order to maintain continuous enrollment.
-Students may review course schedules and register for courses in the Student Portal.
-Please refer to the Continuous Enrollment policy for more information regarding registration requirements.
+Students are responsible for verifying their registration status and course schedule in advance of each semester/session to maintain continuous enrollment.
+Students may review course schedules and register for classes in the Student Portal.
+Please refer to the Continuous Enrollment Policy for more information regarding registration requirements.

-New students must contact their assigned Enrollment Counselor or Academic Advisor upon admission into the college before registering for classes.
-Current students are encouraged to meet with their Faculty Advisor to plan each semester's course schedule before registering for classes.
-If you need assistance reaching an advisor, please contact the Program Manager for your respective department.
+New students must contact their assigned Enrollment Counselor or Academic Advisor upon admission into the College before registering for classes.
+Current students are encouraged to meet with their Academic Advisor to plan each semester's course schedule before registering for classes